gerardpslowey/python_command_line_programmes/README.md

 		○ This shows us the path to the directory we are currently in (from where the shell was executed).
 		○ Its will look something like this:
 			/home/username/folder_name/folder_name
-		○ This will be further described in the sections below.
+		○ If you don't fuly understand this don't worry, it will be further described in the sections below.

 - If you do not see the messages above, you have gone wrong somewhere in the process, check through the steps again.